Aww shucks... thanks, everyone

 Let me know if you find any errors with it.

 Also, you can make it kinda beret-like-- which looks very pumpkiney-- by adding a couple of decrease rounds before the ribbing.
 And of course you can adjust the size by use of different size hooks or yarn, or by adding more increase rounds in the top as necessary.
-This is the first pile of flesh I've ever written up to share, even though I've been crocheting since I was eight.
+This is the first pattern I've ever written up to share, even though I've been crocheting since I was eight.
 Hopefully it won't be the last.

 Have fun with it!